-Automatic Gain control.
+Automatic Gain Control.
 This allows the camera to maintain consistent images in varying light conditions.
 Different times of the day and different times of year will provide dramatically different lighting.
 AGC ensures a consistent image.

 Automatic electronic shutter.
 If you think of a normal stills camera to take a picture you adjust the shutter speed to vary the amount of light entering the camera.
-In bright light you need a fast shutter, in low light you need a slower shutter.
-With a CCTV camera you don't have a physical shutter but an electronic equivalent.
+In bright light you need a fast shutter, in low light, you need a slower shutter.
+With a CCTV camera, you don't have a physical shutter but an electronic equivalent.
 The longer it's "open" the more light that enters but also the more blurred the image.

-Back light compensation.
+Backlight compensation.
 This is a clever feature that helps even out an image.
 Imagine you were standing in front of a window and someone took a photo of you.
 The camera would either choose you as the subject and the outside of the window would appear pale and washed out, or it would choose the outside as the subject and you would be too dark.
-Back light compensation helps avoid this and evens the picture out.
+Backlight compensation helps avoid this and evens the picture out.

-This is a solution sometimes used for cameras with built in Infra-red lighting.
+This is a solution sometimes used for cameras with built-in Infrared lighting.
 During the day the colour CCD is used to record images.
 When light levels fall the Infra-red led's turn on and the camera switches to a separate black and white CCD.
 This allows a high definition black and white CCD to be used.
-Whilst in theory you have the best of both worlds in practice you have twice the complexity and also twice the amount of setting up to do.
+Whilst, in theory, you have the best of both worlds in practice you have twice the complexity and also twice the amount of setting up to do.

-For reasons best known to someone else there is no worldwide standard method of broadcasting television images.
+For reasons best known to someone else, there is no worldwide standard method of broadcasting television images.
 North America, half of South America and most of Asia use a format known as NTSC.
 We in the UK along with most of Europe, Australia, East Africa and parts of Asia use a system known as PAL.
 There is a third broadcasting system called SECAM used in France, Eastern Europe and Western Africa.
 Normally SECAM televisions will also accept PAL signals but don't bet your life on it!

-If purchasing equipment make absolutely sure it is compatible with your television system.
+If purchasing equipment makes absolutely sure it is compatible with your television system.
 NTSC and PAL do not work together.
 All our products are sold as PAL versions so you will have no problems in the UK

-There's a lot of information in this CCTV camera buyers guide and to be honest we've taken care of most of it for you in our choice of which cameras we chose to carry in stock.
+There's a lot of information in this CCTV camera buyers guide and to be honest, we've taken care of most of it for you in our choice of which cameras we chose to carry in stock.
 Decide what you want your CCTV system to do, choose a camera body type that suits your needs then select a lens combination that will work best in that application.
 If in doubt go for a zoom lens and you've got all the bases covered.